adempiere/adempiere-ui-gateway/README.md

 ### File Structure
 - *README.md*: this very file
-- *env_template*: template for definition of all variables.
+- *env_template.env*: template for definition of all variables.
 Usually, this file is edited and tested before copied to *.env*.
 - *.env*: definition of all variables used in *docker-compose files*.
+- *docker compose service files*: each these files define a service only.
+It may exist more than one docker compose service file for every service.
+This may be the case when a service is used in different confgurations for different purposes.
+The combination of one or more of these docker compose service files implement the services needed for a special purpose (auth, cache, develop, storage, vue, default).
+  The definition of one service in a single file permits reutilization and the combination of existing services to new purposes; for which hitherto a new docker-compose file was needed.
+Also, as one service is only defined once, possible repetitions and small unwanted different definitions in docker-compose files are avoided.
+  See explanation of start-all.sh to understand how these files are used.
+  Example of files are:
+  - **01a-postgres_service_with_ports.yml**: one implementation of postgres service.
+  - **01b-postgres_service_without_ports.yml**: another implementation of postgres service.
+  - **02a-s3_storage_service.yml**: one implementation of s3 storage service.
+  - **03a-s3_client_service.yml**: one implementation of s3 client service.
+  - **04a-s3_gateway_rs_service_develop.yml**: one implementation of s3 gateway rs service.
+  - **04b-s3_gateway_rs_service_standard.yml**: another implementation of s3 gateway rs service.
+  - **04c-s3_gateway_rs_service_storage.yml**: another implementation of s3 gateway rs service.
+  - **etc**: see all docker compose service files.
-- *docker-compose files*: the docker compose definition files to be used.
+- *docker-compose files*: the docker compose service files to be used.
 Here are defined all services.
   Variables used in these files are taken from file *.env*.
-  - **docker-compose.yml**: the sandard
+  These files are now legacy, i.e. they were the first attempt, but the service definition files are now preferred.
+  - **docker-compose-standard.yml**: when no other file is pecified, this file is taken.
   - **docker-compose-auth.yml**: complete Stack with Open-ID authentication Includes a keycloak service and allows its usage as SSO service connecting ADempiere by Open-ID
   - **docker-compose-cache.yml**: